June 22, 2026

 Contents

 Satoshi Nakamoto is the pseudonymous entity credited with the creation of Bitcoin, the world’s first decentralized digital currency.
-The identity of Satoshi Nakamoto remains unknown even 16 years on, leading to increasing curiosity and interest as Bitcoin’s success continues to grow.
+The identity of Satoshi Nakamoto remains unknown even more than 17 years on from BTC’s creation, leading to increasing interest in the pseudonymous figure (and his de-anonymised wallets) as Bitcoin’s market cap continues to grow.
 While initially credited as an individual, certain speculators have also suspected Satoshi Nakamoto to be a group.

 The bust of Satoshi Nakamoto in Budapest - Wikipedia